Wrongs Darker Than Death or Night: Plot

-On her late mother Meru's 60th birthday, Major Kira Nerys receives a transmission from Gul Dukat; he tells her that Meru was his lover for many years and had left her family to be with him.
-Major Kira obtains station commander Captain Sisko's permission to consult the Bajoran Orb of Time to find out the truth.
-The Orb sends her to the past, to a refugee center where her family once lived.
+On the 60th birthday of Kira Nerys's late mother Meru, whom Kira believes to have been a hero who died in a refugee camp, recurring Cardassian antagonist Dukat sends a message to Kira telling her that Meru was his lover.
+Kira obtains station commander Benjamin Sisko's permission to consult the Bajoran Orb of Time to find out the truth.

+The Orb sends Kira into a vision of the past.
+Kira appears in a refugee center where her family once lived.
 There she befriends Meru, using the name "Luma Rahl".
 "Luma" and Meru are taken from the camp to become "comfort women" for Cardassian troops.
-The women are taken to the new space station Terok Nor—the future Deep Space Nine.
-There, despite her sadness, Meru is overwhelmed by the bounty of food and other comforts.
-She confesses to Nerys that she has what she always dreamed of — good health, beautiful clothes, enough to eat — but at the cost of her family.
-Gul Dukat singles Meru out for special attention, and she eventually becomes Dukat's mistress.
-When Nerys confronts a guard and demands to see Meru, she is thrown out into the station's Bajoran ghetto.
-There Halb, a member of the Bajoran resistance, asks her to help attack the Cardassians.
+On the space station Terok Nor—the future Deep Space Nine—Meru is overwhelmed by the bounty of food and other comforts.
+Dukat singles her out for special attention, and she eventually becomes Dukat's mistress.
+Nerys is thrown out into the station's Bajoran ghetto, where she is recruited by Halb, a member of the Bajoran resistance.

-The next time Nerys sees her mother, Meru praises Dukat, and it is too much for Nerys to bear.
-She angrily reminds Meru that Dukat is not only responsible for killing innocent Bajorans, but also for separating her from her family.
-Meru explains that Dukat has promised to provide her husband and children with food and medical supplies.
-Nerys accuses Meru of becoming a collaborator and storms out, hatching a plan with Halb to smuggle a bomb into Dukat's quarters.
-Her mother could be killed in the blast, but Nerys no longer cares.
+The next time Nerys sees her mother, Meru praises Dukat; Nerys angrily reminds her that Dukat is not only responsible for killing innocent Bajorans, but also for separating her from her family.
+Meru explains that Dukat has promised to provide her family with food and medical supplies.
+Nerys calls Meru a collaborator and storms out, hatching a plan with Halb to smuggle a bomb into Dukat's quarters.
+Meru could be killed in the blast, but Nerys no longer cares.
 Pretending to have had a change of heart, Nerys returns to Dukat's quarters to apologize to Meru, then secretly hides the bomb.
-She is preparing to leave when Meru receives a message from her husband Taban.
-He thanks his wife for what she has done, telling her that she has saved their lives.
-Nerys suddenly warns Dukat and Meru about the bomb, and they escape just before it detonates.
-Major Kira returns to the present with the painful knowledge that Dukat's story is true, and that the line between being a good person and a collaborator is not so clear-cut.

-Episode Title

-The title of the show was developed by Hans Beimler, and it was meant to contrast with prior titles.

-The phrase is in a passage in Prometheus Unbound by Percy Bysshe Shelley, a drama published in 1820.